khulnasoft/ByteBreach/todo/cookies-policy.md

 3. Functionality cookies: These cookies enable our websites to remember choices you make, such as your language or region, to provide a more personalized experience.
 4. Targeting/advertising cookies: These cookies are used to deliver relevant ads and marketing communications based on your interests, browsing history, and interactions with our websites.

-Moreover, the pages book.khulnasoft.com and cloud.khulnasoft.com are hosted in Gitbook.
+Moreover, the pages book.bytebreach.xyz and cloud.bytebreach.xyz are hosted in Gitbook.
 You can find more information about Gitbooks cookies in [https://gitbook-1652864889.teamtailor.com/cookie-policy](https://gitbook-1652864889.teamtailor.com/cookie-policy).

 ### Third-party cookies